vegaprotocol/documentation/docs/concepts/liquidity/provision.md

 A liquidity provider's equity-like share is then carried over to the market’s successor, if a successor market comes to exist.
 The LP will then need to provide liquidity on the successor market while it's [pending](../trading-on-vega/market-lifecycle.md#market-status-pending) to keep that equity-like share active.
 The equity-like share on a successor market is calculated using the difference between the physical stake present on the parent market and the stake committed to the successor market.

 :::tip Try it out
-[Tutorial for committing liquidity](../../tutorials/building-a-bot/adding-a-liquidity-commitment.md): See sample bot code for setting up and managing a liquidity commitment.
+**[Tutorial: Committing liquidity](../../tutorials/building-a-bot/adding-a-liquidity-commitment.md)**: See sample bot code for setting up and managing a liquidity commitment.
 :::

 ### Liquidity bond